FamilySearch/familysearch-javascript-sdk/README.md

   npm install familysearch-javascript-sdk
   ```

-If you prefer to use a copy of the SDK that is already installed and available on a CDN, add the following script command to your setup file.
+If you prefer to use a copy of the SDK that is already installed and available on a CDN, you do not need to download the SDK.
+Just add the following script command to your setup file.

   ```html
   <script src="//cdn.jsdelivr.net/familysearch-javascript-sdk/2.1.0/familysearch-javascript-sdk.min.js"></script>
   ```

-## Javascript SDK Features
+## JavaScript SDK Features

 * **Wrapped REST API Calls**